yaml/yaml-spec/spec/spec.md

 These primitives were chosen because they are both powerful and familiar: the [sequence] corresponds to a Perl array and a Python list, the [mapping] corresponds to a Perl hash table and a Python dictionary.
-The [scalar] represents strings, integers, dates, and other atomic data types.
+The [scalar] represents strings, integers, dates and other atomic data types.

 > Each YAML [node] requires, in addition to its [kind] and [content], a [tag] specifying its data type.
-Type specifiers are either [global] URIs, or are [local] in scope to a single [application].
+Type specifiers are either [global] URIs or are [local] in scope to a single [application].
 For example, an integer is represented in YAML with a [scalar] plus the [global tag] "**`tag:yaml.org,2002:int`**".